TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 17/Luke 17.10.md

 ---

-Even so ye also, when ye shall have done all the things that are commanded you, say, We are unprofitable servants; we have done that which it was our duty to do.
+Even so you also, when you have done all the things that are commanded you, say, 'We are unworthy servants.
+We have done our duty.'"